cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 ##### Correctness

-This implementation preserves both uniqueness & supply.
+This implementation preserves token uniqueness.

 Uniqueness: If tokens have been sent to the counterparty chain, they can be redeemed back in the same `classId` & `tokenId` on the source chain.

-Supply: Redefine supply as unlocked tokens.
-All send-recv pairs for any given token class sum to net zero.
-Source chain can change supply.

 ##### Multi-chain notes